-- Verify that it is safe to remove and/or reenergize.
+- Notify Company (for Company systems) that work is complete and an "Inspection Approval" is requested. - Notify Company (for Company systems) that the pending "Inspection Approval" activity is complete and the system is ready for energization. - Verify that it is safe to remove and/or reenergize.
 The authorized employee must verify that the work for which the LOTO was applied has been completed and that it is safe to reenergize equipment.
 The authorized employee must check the work area to ensure that all tools and personnel are at a safe distance from the equipment; - Remove all isolating and grounding devices.
 The authorized employee must check the equipment to ensure that any removed guards are reinstalled; and - Remove lock and tag, reset the energy-isolating device, and return the machinery to service.
 The authorized employee must notify all affected employees that the equipment is back in service.